 Friends Academy respects that families have differing views regarding their child and the possession and use of a cell phone.
-Cell phones can be distracting for a variety of reasons which is why cell phones, including Apple watches that function like cell phones, are not permitted to be used during the school day.
-These items must be kept in the child's backpack or they will be collected by a teacher.
-If necessary, the device may be collected by the Lower School Principal.
-If a child brings a phone to school, FA is not responsible for the loss or damage of the phone.
-Please refrain from texting or calling your child on his/her cell phone during the day.
+Cell phones can be distracting for a variety of reasons which is why cell phones, including smart watches and Fitbits, are not permitted to be used during the school day.
+Please do not send your child to school with these items, or items that are similar.
+Please note, Friends Academy does not assume responsibility for any lost, stolen or damaged items.
 Any necessary communication should be directed to the Lower School Administrative Assistant, Gail Lucidi, at extension 230.